3 Squadron Stories

 In 1945 Paynter was presented with a Distinguished Flying Cross by King George VI himself.

 18 May 1944

 U-241 was sunk NE of the Faeroe Islands by Catalina 'S' of 210 Squadron RAF.
 The Australian bow-gunner of this flying boat, Warrant Officer Hinderson, made a significant contribution to this sinking.
-He used his comparatively ineffectual 0.303 calibre single-barrelled Vickers gun to knock out the heavily-armed defensive flak crew of U-241.
-Meanwhile his pilot coolly dove the slow Catalina towards U-241 and sank the submarine with a pattern of well-placed depth-charges.
+He used his comparatively puny 0.303 calibre single-barrelled Vickers gun to knock out the heavily-armed defensive flak crew of U-241.
+Meanwhile his pilot coolly pushed his Catalina at its maximum (but still unimpressive!) diving speed towards U-241 and sank the submarine with a pattern of well-placed depth-charges.
 All of U-241's crew perished.